Swargadwari Temple Nepal , Find your way to Heaven

 Gufa Mandir

-The main temple where daily rituals and puja are carried out is the Gufa Mandir.
-The burning flame inside this temple.
-If you move uphill from the ashram there is a cave from where the Maha Guru is, travel to Madi valley.
-Inside the rhododendron, coniferous forest there is a temple of Siddha baba that you can visit.
-You can get to witness how the ashram has managed hundreds of cows inside it.
-In addition, the milk, ghee, and butter for the Hawan and ariti are bought from the ashram itself.
-The pujari of the temple believes that only pure ghee and butter do the ariti.
-There is a huge trace of land on the ashram where the cows often graze.
-You can get a magnificent view of the sunrise from the terraced land with high mount Annapurna and Dhaulagiri from here.
+The main temple where daily rituals and puja are carried out is the Gufa Mandir—the burning flame inside this temple.
+If you move uphill from the ashram, there is a cave from where the Maha Guru is; travel to Madi Valley.
+Inside the Rhododendron, the coniferous forest is a temple of Siddha Baba that you can visit.
+You can witness how the ashram has managed hundreds of cows inside it.
+In addition, the milk, ghee, and butter for the Hawan and art are bought from the ashram itself.

 Itinerary